 Zonal harmonisation: Birds and Mammals Risk assessment

-Under this interim scheme for minor crops, which forms part of a wider programme of measures to secure early benefits from zonal harmonisation, relevant applications will not be subject to a review of the bird and mammal risk assessment.
+Under this interim scheme for minor crops in accordance with Regulation 1107/2009 (as it applies in Northern Ireland), which forms part of a wider programme of measures to secure early benefits from zonal harmonisation, relevant applications will not be subject to a review of the bird and mammal risk assessment.
 While there is some way to go before a fully harmonised approach to bird and mammal risk assessment and risk mitigation and associated management is agreed, this scheme is an interim measure until greater harmonisation is achieved.
 Further information.

 UK position paper on Ludwigs et al. (2017)

 This paper on the UK HSE position on the use of Monte-Carlo simulated PT value covers:

 - Background to the parameter in pesticide risk assessment and possibilities for its refinement

 - A HSE summary of the paper by Ludwigs et al. (2017)